 When Change Healthcare disconnected its systems, providers across the country couldn't submit claims electronically.
 Payment processing stopped.
 Eligibility verification went dark.
 Revenue disappeared overnight.

-The American Medical Association surveyed habits in late March and early April 2024.
+The American Medical Association surveyed practices in late March and early April 2024.
 The numbers were brutal:

 UnitedHealth Group eventually made more than $2 billion in accelerated payments available to affected providers.
 But accessing that money required navigating a bureaucratic process while simultaneously trying to keep your doors open.
 Many providers described the experience as being asked to bail water while someone kept punching new holes in the boat.

 The outage lasted weeks.
-Some habits didn’t fully recover for months.
+Some practices didn't fully recover for months.

 The $22 Million Ransom and the Double Betrayal